 We do not recommend the use of a local account on a daily basis.
 The main purpose is to have a backup of your keys.

-How to Create a New Key File
+How to export a Key File

 How to Open an Existing Key File